Laurence Esmonde, 1st Baron Esmonde: Early life

 During one of his expeditions into Connaught, he fell in love with Margaret O'Flaherty, daughter of Murrough O'Flaherty, Chief of Iar Connacht, whom he married.
 They had a son Thomas, whom his father always acknowledged to be his child, but the lady was as remarkable for her Roman Catholic faith as for her personal charms, and fearing lest her infant son might be brought up a Protestant, she fled with him to her family in Connaught.
 Esmonde thereupon repudiated her, denied that their union had been legal, and married the twice-widowed Ellice, or Elizabeth Butler, daughter of the Hon.
 Walter Butler, fourth son of James Butler, 9th Earl of Ormond, and his wife Anne MacBrien O'Gonagh.
 In December 1606, he succeeded Sir Josias Bodley as governor of the important fort of Duncannon, a post which he held until his death in 1646.
-He was selected High Sheriff of Waterford for 1607 and elected MP for Wicklow Borough in 1613.
+He was selected High Sheriff of Waterford for 1607 and elected MP for Wicklow in 1613.

 In 1611, as the Lord Deputy of Ireland, Sir Arthur Chichester was planning a plantation in Wexford, Esmond and Sir Edward Fisher were appointed to survey the confiscated territory, and for his services, he was rewarded with a grant of fifteen hundred acres.